 A car accident can change your life in an instant.
-If you’re unlucky enough to be injured, you may be missing days—and pay—at work, while you visit doctors, rest, and recuperate.
-This could be compounded by the physical pain from your injury and worry about paying medical bills on top of your usual living expenses.
-You may also carry at least some amount of emotional scarring from the trauma of the accident.
-For these reasons and more, a car accident can be an awful experience.
+If you’re injured, you may miss days—and pay—from work while you visit doctors, rest, and recuperate.
+Pain from your injury may be intensified by worry about paying medical bills on top of your usual living expenses.

-However, you may be releived to know that if another party’s negligence caused your injury, you may be entitled to compensation to cover your damages.
-A Mobile car accident lawyer from the Morris Bart law office can build your case, negotiate with insurers, and even represent you in civil court, if necessary.
-Best of all, you pay us nothing unless and until we win a settlement or judgment in your case.
+If another party’s negligence caused your injury, you may be entitled to compensation to cover your damages.
+A Mobile car accident lawyer can build your case, negotiate with insurers, and even represent you in civil court, if necessary.

 Alabama Law Says That Whoever Is at Fault Pays

 Alabama is a tort (at-fault) state, meaning that if another driver (or other entity) causes an accident that results in injuries, you can file a third-party claim against their insurance policy to cover your medical bills, lost income, and other damages.

 Not only must you be able to prove the other party’s fault, but you must also be able to prove you had no fault in the accident.
 Under Alabama’s contributory negligence laws, if you contributed to the accident, no matter how insignificant, you cannot collect compensation from the other party’s insurance company.

 Keep in mind that insurance companies are adept at disproving claims—and very motivated to do so.
 If they can prove you were even partially at fault, they can avoid paying your damages.
 Furthermore, if their insurer offers to pay you a settlement, you can expect their offer to be less than what your case is worth.
 Mobile car accident attorneys will protect your interests.